brmflynn/brmflynn.github.io/EmbedLinux/SmartMirror/1_Setup/README.md

 # Setup

-## Introduction
+## Purpose
-There are three goals of setup:
+There are five goals of the setup stage:
 1. Create an appropriate Virtual Machine for Embedded Linux development and Yocto image builds.
-2. Create the first Yocto image and "upload" it to the RaspberryPi (and prove it).
+2. Setup the SD card on the VM and create the partitions.
 3. Build a serial debugger to read the bootloader serial output.
+4. Build the skeleton Yocto image.
+5. Prove steps 1-4 by getting useful data through the serial UART.

 ## Ubuntu Virtual Machine Overview
 Ok, let's begin - reminder I am using a Windows 10 machine - which Yocto does not support.\